john-otienoh/British_Airways_Lounge_Demand/README.md

 ---

-## Data Preparation Pipeline
+## 12. Data Preparation Pipeline

-The feature engineering pipeline (defined in `api/pipeline.py` and mirrored exactly in the notebook) performs the following transformations:
+The feature engineering pipeline (`api/pipeline.py`, mirrored exactly in the notebook) performs the following transformations:

 ### Encoding